amardeep2006/camunda-okta-oidc-sso/README.md

 # Camunda Okta OIDC SSO
 The example to implement okta sso in Camunda for Oauth2.0 flow.

+I have implemented Single logout as well in this.
+If you don't need then modify the WebAppSecurityConfig .

 Prerequisites
 * Java 17 (Shall work on Java 11 onwards, I have not tested though)
 * Okta Developer Account
 * Git

-1. If you don not have free developer account on Okta then you can create one.
+1. If you do not have free developer account on Okta then you can create one.
 [Okta Developer Account](https://developer.okta.com/)

 2. Register a group called "camunda-admin" and assign a user to it.

    Directory : Groups : Add group

 3. Assign some people to group ( make sure you add few people via Directory : People)